AadhilKassim/Cpp/README.md

 Day 11 had some serious build issues when trying to compile multiple files on g++ and gcc compilers.
 Writing this on the 12th day.
 Created a header file tried out how it works.

 ## Day12
 Discussed on fuction types.
 Pass by value and pass by pointer.
 Where pass by value creates a copy of the value in the function which can be worked on without change in the original variable.
-And pass by value uses a pointer to the variable and is used to work on the original variable
+And pass by value uses a pointer to the variable and is used to work on the original variable.
+Discussed about lambda fuctions will try them tomorrow.